American Silversmiths

 Listed in the 1840 city directory at 106 Reade and 6 Liberty Place in 1859.
 He was declared bankrupt in 1868.

-- He was a partner in 1841-1842 with Daniel Cunningham in New York City NY as CUNNINGHAM, GILBERT & Co.
+• Partnership: Daniel Cunningham, in 1841-1842, in New York City NY.
+As CUNNINGHAM, GILBERT & Co.

-- Alternate Mark for GILBERT & CUNNINGHAM with their wholesale marks
+• Alternate Mark.
+For GILBERT & CUNNINGHAM with their wholesale marks

+• Patent: 2646, on 7 May 1867.
 DESIGN FOR A SPOON, KNIFE, OR FORK-HANDLE.

 TO ALL WHOM IT MAY CONCERN: